 Be aware you may not be insured to give advice, as medical defence organisations usually will not indemnify you for a claim originating outside the UK.

 If you know you are not covered, you can advise the patient to see you on her return and offer to book this appointment over the phone.
 If you feel she needs to be reviewed or to have alternative medication before returning to the UK, tell her to seek medical help there and that you are unable to offer further advice.
 If you feel the symptoms do not warrant a review, it is up to you whether you feel comfortable to give simple advice over the phone.

 If unsure about your insurance cover, contact your defence organisation before taking any action.
 Each takes a different approach.
 The MDDUS states there are increased risks associated with treating patients in other countries and advises members not to offer any medical advice to a patient who is overseas, other than to see a local medical practitioner.1 However, the MDU allows a degree of discretion; if a patient has an enquiry about a longstanding condition, the MDU says it ‘would have no difficulty’ with the GP providing advice or information.2

 If the patient is unsure where to seek appropriate advice, suggest she contacts her hotel or travel representative, talks to her travel insurer and looks at the information provided in her holiday accommodation.
 Do not offer to do this on her behalf.

-Dr Hannah Jarvis is vice-chair of North Essex LMC
+Dr Hannah Casey is vice-chair of North Essex LMC